 by Mike Ratliff

-I think it right, as long as I am in this body, to stir you up by way of reminder, since I know that the putting off of my body will be soon, as our Lord Jesus Christ made clear to me.
-(2 Peter 1:13-14 ESV)
+13 I consider it right, as long as I am in this earthly dwelling, to stir you up by way of reminder, 14 knowing that the laying aside of my earthly dwelling is imminent, as also our Lord Jesus Christ has made clear to me.
+2 Peter 1:13-14 (NASB)

-Unlike Peter, the Lord has not made it clear to me the putting off of my body will be soon (see the passage above).
+Unlike Peter, the Lord has not made it clear to me the putting off of my body is imminent (see the passage above).
 However, I do not deny that my desire for the ending of this tabernacling in this earthly tent grows deeper with each skirmish or battle in the Truth War.
 I am not overly sad here.
-I do not even consider myself to be that ill, but with each step in spiritual maturity, the natural byproduct of standing firm in the hot parts of the battle, I find that my joy is in the heavenly perspective rather than in anything in the temporal with the only exception being in my personal relationships and fellowship with family and friends and fellow warriors.
+I am in very good shape for my age, but with each step in spiritual maturity, the natural byproduct of standing firm in the hot parts of the battle, I find that my joy is in the heavenly perspective rather than in anything in the temporal with the only exception being in my personal relationships and fellowship with family and friends and fellow warriors.

 In 2 Corinthians 5:1-10, the Apostle Paul declares to us the incredible utility that comes to true believers through the Cross of Christ.
 In this, he shows us how we should prepare ourselves unto it, by whom, and to what end.
 As we fight the good fight, stand firm in the face of the growing apostasy consuming the visible church, God is not unaware of what is going on.
 He knows our thoughts and the intents of our hearts.
 He knows what our motives are.
 Therefore…

-For we know that if the tent that is our earthly home is destroyed, we have a building from God, a house not made with hands, eternal in the heavens.
-For in this tent we groan, longing to put on our heavenly dwelling, if indeed by putting it on we may not be found naked.
-For while we are still in this tent, we groan, being burdened–not that we would be unclothed, but that we would be further clothed, so that what is mortal may be swallowed up by life.
-He who has prepared us for this very thing is God, who has given us the Spirit as a guarantee.
-(2 Corinthians 5:1-5 ESV)
+1 For we know that if the earthly tent which is our house is torn down, we have a building from God, a house not made with hands, eternal in the heavens.
+2 For indeed in this house we groan, longing to be clothed with our dwelling from heaven, 3 inasmuch as we, having put it on, will not be found naked.
+4 For indeed while we are in this tent, we groan, being burdened, because we do not want to be unclothed but to be clothed, so that what is mortal will be swallowed up by life.
+5 Now He who prepared us for this very purpose is God, who gave to us the Spirit as a pledge.
+2 Corinthians 5:1-5 (NASB)

-The two words at the beginning of this passage, “we know,” is the Greek word οιδαμεν.
+The three words at the beginning of this passage, “For we know,” is the Greek verb οἴδαμεν (oidamen) the first plural, perfect active indicative case of οἶδα (oida).
 This is a very interesting word.
 It means, “to know intuitively.”
 Paul’s point here is that we know intuitively what he is sharing in this passage because of being a child of God.
 This knowledge accompanies the New Birth in Christ.
 This is something that applies across the board with God’s truth.
 The unregenerate simply cannot grasp it no matter how well we share it or what books they read.
 Nothing can open their heart to understand God’s truth unless it is by the washing of regeneration and renewal of the Holy Spirit according the mercy of God (Titus 3:5).

 In v1 Paul is telling believers that if their earthly home is destroyed that they have a building from God, a house not made with hands, eternal in the heavens.
 This is the truth that what is alive spiritually in us is our real person, not the body.
-This is why Paul used the Greek word for tent, σκηνους, here to describe our bodies.
+This is why Paul used the Greek word for tent, σκήνους (skēnous), here to describe our bodies.
 This is the material portion of our person.
-In this age, in pop-culture especially, it is as if this σκηνους, is what it is all about and that it will go on forever.
-However, the truth is that this earthly (η επιγειος) home or tent (οικια του σκηνους) will be destroyed or dissolved (καταλυθη) in God’s timing.
-The word Paul used here that is translated as “destroyed” in the ESV means “to demolish.”
+In this age, in pop-culture especially, it is as if this σκήνους, is what it is all about and that it will go on forever.
+However, the truth is that this earthly (ἡ ἐπίγειος) home or tent (οἰκία τοῦ σκήνους) will be destroyed or dissolved (καταλυθῇ) in God’s timing.
+The word Paul used here that is translated as “torn down” in the NASB means “to demolish.”
 Yes, this is going to happen in due time, however, those in Christ have a building from God, a house not made with hands, eternal in the heavens.

-For this light momentary affliction is preparing for us an eternal weight of glory beyond all comparison, as we look not to the things that are seen but to the things that are unseen.
-For the things that are seen are transient, but the things that are unseen are eternal.
-(2 Corinthians 4:17-18 ESV)
+17 For momentary, light affliction is producing for us an eternal weight of glory far beyond all comparison, 18 while we look not at the things which are seen, but at the things which are not seen; for the things which are seen are temporal, but the things which are not seen are eternal.
+2 Corinthians 4:17-18 (NASB)

-So we are always of good courage.
-We know that while we are at home in the body we are away from the Lord, for we walk by faith, not by sight.
-Yes, we are of good courage, and we would rather be away from the body and at home with the Lord.
-So whether we are at home or away, we make it our aim to please him.
-For we must all appear before the judgment seat of Christ, so that each one may receive what is due for what he has done in the body, whether good or evil.
-(2 Corinthians 5:6-10 ESV)
+6 Therefore, being always of good courage, and knowing that while we are at home in the body we are absent from the Lord— 7 for we walk by faith, not by sight— 8 we are of good courage, I say, and prefer rather to be absent from the body and to be at home with the Lord.
+9 Therefore we also have as our ambition, whether at home or absent, to be pleasing to Him.
+10 For we must all appear before the judgment seat of Christ, so that each one may be recompensed for his deeds in the body, according to what he has done, whether good or bad.
+2 Corinthians 5:6-10 (NASB)